Theo-Kings/swt-hands-on/swt-wk-1/Bug-Report- Summary.md

 Answer briefly (1–2 paragraphs):

 - What was your testing approach?
+- I used dynamic testing
 - What did you find easy or difficult during the task?
+- Difficult to key in the city
 - How confident are you now in identifying and reporting bugs?
+- fair on the data seen